phpearth/docs/general/difference-core-and-vanilla.md

 ---
-title: "What is the difference between a Core and a Vanilla/Plain Developer?"
+title: "What is the Difference Between a Core and a Vanilla/Plain PHP Developer?"
 updated: "March 20, 2017"
 permalink: "/faq/difference-core-vanilla/"
 ---

 # Introduction

-While developing, there's often a confusion between a `Core PHP Developer` and a `Vanilla/Plain PHP Developer`.
-This little Article will tell you the difference between them both to avoid further confusion, so lets get right into it and describe the differences:
+While developing, there's often a confusion between a `core PHP developer` and a `vanilla/plain PHP developer`.
+This article will explain the difference between them to avoid further confusion, so let's get right into it and describe the differences.

-## Core Developer
+## Core PHP Developer

-A `Core PHP Developer` is someone who is actively writing the PHP Language itself and not writing something in the PHP Language.
-So a Core PHP Developer writes C Code and extends the PHP Core, which is written in C.
+A `core PHP developer` is someone who is actively writing the PHP language itself and not writing something in the PHP language.
+So a core PHP developer writes C code and extends the [PHP core](https://github.com/php/php-src) or develops [PHP extensions](http://php.net/manual/en/internals2.structure.php), which are written in C programming language.

-## Vanilla or Plain Developer
+## Vanilla or Plain PHP Developer

-A `Vanilla PHP Developer` or `Plain PHP Developer` (Vanilla is preferred) is writing a Website using the PHP language.
-So the Vanilla Developer actually uses the language used in the name.
+A `vanilla PHP developer` or `plain PHP developer` (vanilla is preferred) is developing a website using the PHP language without any 3rd party libraries or frameworks.
+So the vanilla developer actually uses the language used in the name.

 ## Conclusion

-As long as you are writing PHP Code, you are a `Vanilla PHP Developer` if you are however writing on the PHP Core itself, you can be considered a `Core PHP Developer`
+As long as you are writing PHP code, you are a `vanilla PHP developer` if you are however writing on the PHP core itself, you can be considered a `core PHP developer`.